-The Primate Diagnostic Services Laboratory (PDSL), located at the Washington National Primate Research Center (WaNPRC) in Seattle, is a resource for analytical assays and specialized nonhuman primate materials used for analytical testing.
+The Pathogen Detection Services Laboratory (PDSL), located at the Washington National Primate Research Center (WaNPRC) in Seattle, is a resource for analytical assays and specialized nonhuman primate materials used for analytical testing.
 The PDSL regularly monitors all Washington National Primate Research Center nonhuman primates (NHP) and externally submitted specimens to help maintain and enhance the overall health of macaques.
 The monitoring also serves as the basis for segregating NHP into stratified Specific Pathogen Free (SPF) colony levels.
 The standard SPF agents tested for are shown below:

 - Type D simian retrovirus